Graphql-Node-Jobs

 How can I integrate NGJ to my app?

-To use the api, there is node-graphql-jobs-react that provide convenient Components to list/trigger/delete and other useful actions.
+To use the api, there is node-graphql-jobs-reactarrow-up-right that provide convenient Components to list/trigger/delete and other useful actions.
 It uses Websockets by default to provide a near-realtime experience.

 Why using graphql-node-jobs?